Medically reviewed by Drugs.com. Last updated on Apr 1, 2022.

 In controlled studies in the United States, bolus doses of 3, 6, 9, and 12 mg were studied.
 A cumulative 60% of patients with paroxysmal supraventricular tachycardia had converted to normal sinus rhythm within one minute after an intravenous bolus dose of 6 mg Adenosine (some converted on 3 mg and failures were given 6 mg), and a cumulative 92% converted after a bolus dose of 12 mg.
 Seven to sixteen percent of patients converted after 1 to 4 placebo bolus injections.
 Similar responses were seen in a variety of patient subsets, including those using or not using digoxin, those with Wolff-Parkinson-White Syndrome, males, females, blacks, Caucasians, and Hispanics.

 Adenosine is not effective in converting rhythms other than PSVT, such as atrial flutter, atrial fibrillation, or ventricular tachycardia, to normal sinus rhythm.

 INDICATIONS AND USAGE

 Intravenous Adenosine injection is indicated for the following:

 Conversion to sinus rhythm of paroxysmal supraventricular tachycardia (PSVT), including that associated with accessory bypass tracts (Wolff-Parkinson-White Syndrome).
 When clinically advisable, appropriate vagal maneuvers (e.g., Valsalva maneuver), should be attempted prior to Adenosine administration.

-It is important to be sure the Adenosine solution actually reaches the systemic circulation (see DOSAGE AND ADMINISTRATION).1
+It is important to be sure the Adenosine injection solution actually reaches the systemic circulation (see Dosage and Administration).

 - Second- or third-degree A-V block (except in patients with a functioning artificial pacemaker).